-The cost of the premium for the 2021-22 academic year is detailed on the University Health Service website at <a href="https://www.nc.edu.nc.gov.nc.g
+The cost of the premium for the 2022-23 academic year is detailed on the University Health Service website at uhs.nd.edu.

 Payment Regulations.
 IRISHPAY is the University's online student account billing statement and payment system available to both students and their authorized payers.
 Statements are generated on a monthly basis.
 The fall semester student account statement is issued in early July; the spring statement is issued in early December.
 These statements list basic semester charges for tuition, fees, and room and meals.
 Additional statements for personal charges, including bookstore, health services, laundry and other miscellaneous charges are issued on a monthly basis.
 All fees and required deposits are to be paid in advance of each semester.